Florida: 2 dead in the state who tested positive for virus

 The statement did not give immediate indications of where the two had traveled or whether officials were seeking to determine who they came in contact with.

-The spokeswoman did not immediately respond to an email request by The Associated Press for more information.

-As of Friday, Florida authorities said seven people in the state have tested positive for COVID-19.
-They said six are Florida residents and the seventh is a non-resident.

 One of the new cases was only confirmed after the person had died, according to the statement.
-The other two cases that were confirmed to have tested positive on Friday were a 65-year-old man and a 75-year-old man, both in Broward County, home to Fort Lauderdale.
+A 65-year-old man and a 75-year-old man also tested positive Friday, both in Broward County, home to Fort Lauderdale.
 The state’s health department said both men have been isolated until public health officials clear them.

+On Saturday, the Florida Department of Health tweeted another case was confirmed in Lee County, adding the individual was isolated and being appropriately cared for, but did not release the patient's age, gender or whether they may have recently traveled.

+DeSantis also directed the Florida Division of Emergency Management on Saturday to activate at the next level to provide additional support and critical resources to the state and county health departments.

 Officials had previously announced that five Florida residents who had been traveling in China have also been quarantined elsewhere after testing positive for the virus.

-Officials continued to say on Friday that the risk to those in the state remains low as most cases have concentrated in Washington state and California, where a cruise ship is being held off the coast after a passenger on a previous trip died and others became infected.
+Officials said the risk to those in the state remains low as most cases have concentrated in Washington state and California, where a cruise ship is being held off the coast after a passenger on a previous trip died and others became infected.

-Earlier Friday, Florida Gov. Ron DeSantis had asked state lawmakers for $25 million for health officials to use immediately in the state's response to coronavirus.
+Florida Gov. Ron DeSantis asked state lawmakers Friday for $25 million for health officials to use immediately in the state's response to coronavirus.

 DeSantis said he expects Florida to receive at least $27 million from the federal government, along with an extra $500,000 from the U.S. Department of Health and Human Services to immediately cover costs like lab equipment and staffing.